-River otters are fond of "popsicles" (ice blocks with fruit or fish), especially in summer.
-In winter, otters like to play and slide in the snow.
+Our River Otter, Slydell, is fond of "popsicles" (ice blocks with fruit or fish), especially in summer.
+In winter, he likes to play and slide in the snow.

-Stark is brought into his holding area approximately 15 minutes before the EcoTarium closes (or before dark during winter months).
+Slydell and Daisy are brought into their holding area approximately 15 minutes before the EcoTarium closes (or before dark during winter months).
 So be sure to visit the otter exhibit before 4:30 p.m. (before 4:00 p.m. from mid-November through February).

 About River Otters